THE RESPIRATORY SYSTEM

 - Vocal Resonance and Speech: Provides sound quality; paranasal sinuses act as voice resonators.

-Functions of Pharynx
+Functions of the Pharynx:

 - Passageway for air and food